 So if you’re interested in seeing what customers see, Aglo is the best option.

-Of the three CPG data syndicators, Aglo is by far the most affordable option, and our prices are listed right on the website.
+How much: Aglo’s prices are very affordable even for smaller clients and our prices are listed right on the website.
 For your convenience, here’s a quick breakdown:

 |Enterprise Galleries - your custom in-store bank||$20 a month per user|